SQream/sqream_docs/operational_guides/delete_guide.rst

 ========================================
 Deleting data typically refers to deleting rows, but can refer to deleting other table content as well.
 The general workflow for deleting data is to delete data followed by triggering a cleanup operation.
 The cleanup operation reclaims the space occupied by the deleted rows, discussed further below.

-The **DELETE** statement deletes rows defined by a predicate you specify, and prevents them from appearing in subsequent queries.
+The **DELETE** statement deletes rows defined by a predicate that you have specified, preventing them from appearing in subsequent queries.

-For example, the predicate below deletes rows containing animals heavier than 1000 weight units:
+For example, the predicate below defines and deletes rows containing animals heavier than 1000 weight units:

 .. code-block:: psql

    farm=> DELETE FROM cool_animals WHERE weight > 1000;

-The major benefit of the DELETE statement is that deletes transactions quickly.
+The major benefit of the DELETE statement is that it deletes transactions simply and quickly.

 The Deletion Process
 ==========